packit/requre/docs/filter_format.rst

 Test methods decorators
 -----------------------
-These decorators apply decorator to test method
+These decorators apply a decorator to the test method.

 .. code-block:: python